 Because both have a link, which will be discussed later, just remember this question.

-Did you think that from where the Hydrogen comes to NADH and FADH2?
+Have you thought that from where the Hydrogen comes to NADH and FADH2?

 Do you remember how “carbon” was removed from the molecule in the glycolysis and Krebs cycle?